-We want to see teams develop innovations that will transform food production – and are prepared to provide the support necessary to achieve this goal
+We want to see teams develop innovations that will transform food production – and are prepared to provide the support necessary to achieve this goal.

 At the Weston Family Foundation, we want to see innovators solve the problem of out-of-season production of berries – not only in the laboratory, but also at-scale in the greenhouse or on the farm.
 That’s why we are offering up to $33 million in grant funding available to the innovation teams that successfully navigate through the Spark, Shepherd and Scaling phases of the Challenge.
-For clarity, a single innovation team that participates in every phase of the Challenge and goes on to win the final prizes would receive nearly $8 million!
+For clarity, a single innovation team that participates in every phase of the Challenge and goes on to win the final prizes could receive over $8 million!

 A summary of the stage-gate approach we use to deploy this funding in an optimal manner can be found in the dynamic timeline below.

 Launch the Challenge

 By solving the interconnected challenges that come with growing berries out of season, the Homegrown Innovation Challenge serves to catalyze a range of solutions relevant to a broad array of crops in Canada – and around the world.

 Applications to the Spark Phase were due on May 3, 2022.
 Participation in the Spark Phase was not a prerequisite to apply to the Shepherd Phase of the Challenge.

 The independent judging panel selected 15 grantee teams to receive Spark Awards.

 Spark Awards of up to $50,000 were used by grantees to support development of their concept, build-out of their team and preparation of their full proposal (including technical plan) for the Shepherd Phase.

 The deadline for applications to the Shepherd Phase of the Challenge was on January 5, 2023.
 Only Shepherd Phase grantees will be considered for future phases of the Homegrown Innovation Challenge.